Australian football tactics and skills: Player-on-player defence

-Player on Player (sometimes referred to as "man on man") is a traditional style of play which is used in juniors and grassroots to learn the game, but sometimes used professionally as a defensive structure or to disrupt play.
+The player-on-player (sometimes referred to as "man-on-man") defence is a traditional style of play which is commonly used in juniors and grassroots to learn the game, but it is sometimes used professionally as a rigid defensive structure, especially in the late game, or to disrupt play.
 It involves players starting in designated set positions and playing alongside their opponent for as long as possible.
 This style of play results in maximum contests and provides very few opportunities for tactics.
-Coaches sometimes utilise one or more players that specialise in sticking with their opponents to negate their play this is called "tagging" or "run-with" players.
+Coaches sometimes utilise one or more players that specialise in sticking with their opponents to negate their play; this is called "tagging" or "run-with" players.